ingeniousgithub/BotScripts/README.md

 # BotScripts
-All the scripts that help the bots run.
+All the scripts that help make the bots run.